Structure from motion: Geosciences

 Structure-from-motion photogrammetry with multi-view stereo provides hyperscale landform models using images acquired from a range of digital cameras and optionally a network of ground control points.
 The technique is not limited in temporal frequency and can provide point cloud data comparable in density and accuracy to those generated by terrestrial and airborne laser scanning at a fraction of the cost.
 Structure from motion is also useful in remote or rugged environments where terrestrial laser scanning is limited by equipment portability and airborne laser scanning is limited by terrain roughness causing loss of data and image foreshortening.
 The technique has been applied in many settings such as rivers, badlands, sandy coastlines, fault zones, landslides, and coral reef settings.
-SfM has been also successfully applied for the assessment of large wood accumulation volume and porosity in fluvial systems, as well as for the characterization of rock masses through the determination of some properties as the orientation, persistence, etc. of discontinuities.
+SfM has been also successfully applied for the assessment of changes and large wood accumulation volume and porosity in fluvial systems, the characterization of rock masses through the determination of some properties as the orientation, persistence, etc. of discontinuities. as well as for the evaluation of the stability of rock cut slopes.
 A full range of digital cameras can be utilized, including digital SLR's, compact digital cameras and even smart phones.
 Generally though, higher accuracy data will be achieved with more expensive cameras, which include lenses of higher optical quality.
 The technique therefore offers exciting opportunities to characterize surface topography in unprecedented detail and, with multi-temporal data, to detect elevation, position and volumetric changes that are symptomatic of earth surface processes.
 Structure from motion can be placed in the context of other digital surveying methods.

 Cultural heritage

 Cultural heritage is present everywhere.
 Its structural control, documentation and conservation is one of humanity's main duties (UNESCO).
 Under this point of view, SfM is used in order to properly estimate situations as well as planning and maintenance efforts and costs, control and restoration.
 Because serious constraints often exist connected to the accessibility of the site and impossibility to install invasive surveying pillars that did not permit the use of traditional surveying routines (like total stations), SfM provides a non-invasive approach for the structure, without the direct interaction between the structure and any operator.
 The use is accurate as only qualitative considerations are needed.
 It is fast enough to respond to the monument’s immediate management needs.

 The first operational phase is an accurate preparation of the photogrammetric surveying where is established the relation between best distance from the object, focal length, the ground sampling distance (GSD) and the sensor’s resolution.
-With this information the programmed photographic acquisitions must be made using vertical overlapping of at least 60% (figure 02).
+With this information the programmed photographic acquisitions must be made using vertical overlapping of at least 60%.

 Furthermore, structure-from-motion photogrammetry represents a non-invasive, highly flexible and low-cost methodology to digitalize historical documents.